SimonStimberg/Andean-Ritus/README.md

 * had to disable the doppler effect in the spatializer because of the artifacts concerning fast the displacement of the sounds
   * nevertheless orientation seems to work better with doppler turned on (-> more natural?)
   * would be possible if using only one place per sequencer (= one spatializer instance for each sound=
+* tackling the unsync problems of the Max metronome - useful forum discussion: https://cycling74.com/forums/cpu-usage-problems/
+  * turned schedular overdrive on and reduced the refresh rate to 10ms - seemed to improve - further testing needed

 <hr>